rameshvarun/influx/README.md

 ![Imgur](http://i.imgur.com/Ba5keml.png)

 The example below shows an operator with settings.
+This operator takes sensor data measured on 15 minute intervals, and collapses it into intervals of 60 minutes.

 ![Imgur](http://i.imgur.com/xASqiRk.png)